linguofeng/vue-cli-plugin-es-check/README.md

-# @crosscountryapp/vue-cli-plugin-es-check
+# vue-cli-plugin-es-check

 Check built & bundled JS is strictly es5.

-Automatically run after `vue-cli-service build`, but you can also run it as a command: `vue-cli-service es-check`.
+Automatically run after `vue-cli-service build`, but you can also run it as a command: `npx vue-cli-service es-check`.